jettro/semi-website/_documentation/weaviate/current/index.md

 ## Features

-Weaviate has four core features and a variaty of additional features.
+Weaviate has four core features and a variety of additional features.

 ### Core features